 Do I need a garage-ready freezer?

-If you want to store fresh food for a long time, then yes!
-A garage-ready freezer is right for you.
-Having the ability to store a ton of food for the future is always a good thing, and can make prepping for large meals even easier.
+If you need more space to store frozen food, then a garage-ready freezer is right for you.
+Having the ability to store extra food is always a good thing, and can make prepping for large meals even easier.

-A garage freezer is great for your home because it can keep your goods frozen even if the temperature of your garage changes.
-Don’t worry if you don’t have much room in your garage since garage-ready freezers may come in different shapes and sizes.
+Worried about fitting a freezer into your garage?
+Don't worry!
+Even if you don’t have much room in your garage, garage-ready freezers may come in different shapes and sizes.

 A chest freezer uses less electricity and you’ll be able to store large quantities of frozen goods.
 There’s also the option to go for an upright freezer.

-Upright freezers are best suited for homes that don’t have that much floor space.
+Upright freezers are best suited for garages that don’t have that much floor space.
 Another thing to note is that a majority of upright freezers come with a self-defrosting feature that will help with ice build-up in your freezer.
-This makes for easy freezer cleaning and maintenance, and an efficient freezer.
+This makes for easy freezer cleaning and maintenance and an efficient freezer.

 How much space do you need around a chest freezer?

-A full-size chest freezer will utilize more floor space inside your garage, so you should keep that in mind when looking for one.
-It will also make your experience much better, having room to get or move goods to and from your chest freezer.
+A full-size chest freezer will take up more floor space than an upright freezer, so you should keep that in mind when looking for one.

 Also, you'll need a fair amount of space for your chest freezer since most are manual defrost.
-Having enough space will help you clean your freezer much easier and quicker since you can freely reach the plug to drain it.
+Having more space will make it easier and quicker to clean your freezer, especially when reaching the plug to drain it.

 Meanwhile, a compact chest freezer takes minimal space giving you the ability to move it around more often.
 A compact freezer is a good option if you regularly clean out your garage.